 1. How does understanding this verse shape our doctrine of humanity, sin, or salvation?
 2. How does this passage challenge modern cultural assumptions about identity, purpose, or morality?
-3. How does this passage point forward to Christ and the gospel of redemption?
+3. How does this verse fit into the broader biblical story culminating in Christ?